thedevsafaf/facebook-clone-frontend/README.md

 # facebook-clone-frontend
-This is a clone for Facebook login page developed for learning purpose.
+This is a clone of the Facebook login page developed for learning purposes.